coq/platform-docs/CONTRIBUTING.md

 (* end hide *)
 ```

-You can also provides tests for the users to be able to check if its definition works.
+You can also provides tests for the users to be able to check if their definition works.
 You can do so by asking them to prove basic properties like `map_app` above, or by checking computation, for instance, via the following syntax
 ```
 (* You can uncomment the following tests to try your functions *)